apache/flink/docs/dev/connectors/rabbitmq.md

  - *Use correlation ids*: Correlation ids are a RabbitMQ application feature.
  You have to set it in the message properties when injecting messages into RabbitMQ.
- The correlation id is used by the source to deduplicate any messages that have been reproccessed when restoring from a checkpoint.
+ The correlation id is used by the source to deduplicate any messages that have been reprocessed when restoring from a checkpoint.
  - *Non-parallel source*: The source must be non-parallel (parallelism set to 1) in order to achieve exactly-once.
 This limitation is mainly due to RabbitMQ's approach to dispatching messages from a single queue to multiple